SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/viewport.md

     - Adds the `<cdk-virtual-scroll-viewport>` element as child element to the `<main>` element.
 Instead of the `<main>` element, you could use any other container element.
     - Creates the local template variable `#cdkViewport` to hold the reference to the CDK viewport component.
-    - Decorates the CDK viewport with the `sciScrollable` directive to hide its native scrollbars.
+    - Decorates the CDK viewport with the `sciScrollable` directive, which crops native scrollbars if not rendered on top.
-    - Adds the vertical scrollbar `<sci-scrollbar>` and connects it to the CDK viewport.
+    - Adds the vertical `<sci-scrollbar>` and connects it to the CDK viewport, but only if the native scrollbar is cropped.

 1. Add the following code to the component: